ajoy2008/data_structure_c/03_stack/Readme.txt

    layer, application need not to worry about those changes.
    Application will still be same.

-[ NOTE : This kind of design can be adopted in a situation where let say, You are working in common product for multiple customer.
-  Let say customer A uses TI controller at its bottom layer, Customer B uses ARM controller at its bottom layer, Customet C uses Atmel controller at its bottom layer.
+[ NOTE : This kind of design can be adopted in a situation where you are working in common product for multiple customer.
+Let say customer A uses TI controller at its bottom layer, Customer B uses ARM controller at its bottom layer and Customet C uses Atmel controller at its bottom layer.
 But all customer uses a common application functionality.

   Such kind of situation you no need to build 3 drivers and 3 application for 3 customers.
-Instead You can design your controller specfic functionality and abstract them to a common functionality (for example, spi_read(), spi_write(), i2c_read(), i2c_write() etc) and then build a single application using this common functionality for all the customers.
+Instead You can design your controller specfic functionality and abstract them to a common functionality (For ex, spi_read(), spi_write(), i2c_read(), i2c_write() etc) and then build a single application using this common functionality for all the customers.